lmorchard/blog.decafbad.com/_posts/2006-01-13-i-cant-get-too-ticked-at-oreilly-and-intellitxt.markdown

 title: I can't get too ticked at O'Reilly and IntelliTXT
 wordpress_url: http://decafbad.com/blog/?p=821
 ---
 You know what I've been annoyed by lately?
 Those contextual ads masquerading as <a href="http://www.onlamp.com/pub/a/onlamp/2006/01/12/no_oss_community.html?page=1" style="border-bottom: 3px double green">double underlined links</a> in the middle of the page.
 Aren't these uncomfortably like [Microsoft's Smart Tags][st]?
-Eh, maybe not, since the site owners are [willing collaborators][wc]â€”which makes it more of a successful service than a monopolist's sinister plan.
+Eh, maybe not, since the site owners are [willing collaborators][wc]—which makes it more of a successful service than a monopolist's sinister plan.

 On the other hand, in the midst of writing this little rant, I noticed that they provide [a mildly hidden opt-out][wc] at the bottom of the FAQ page.
 Bah.
 It's annoying, but at least there's that.